neutralinojs/design-guide/README.md

 ## Referencing guide

-- Use the main repository for technical contexts (i.e., Technical articles, blog posts, and forum posts)
+- Use the main repository link for technical contexts (i.e., Technical articles, blog posts, and forum posts)
 - Use the official website link for generic or promotional use cases (i.e., Social media posts, graphical materials, and videos)

 ## Logo